cabforum/smime/SBR.md

 5. **Non-Commercial Entity Subjects (International Organization)**: Unless verified under subsection (6), all items listed in [Section 3.2.3.2.1](#32321-verification-requirements) (4) MUST be verified either:

    A.  With reference to the constituent document under which the International Organization was formed; or
    B.  Directly with a signatory country's government in which the CA is permitted to do business.
-Such verification may be obtained from an appropriate government agency or from the laws of that country, or by verifying that the country's government has a mission to represent it at the International Organization; or
+Such verification MAY be obtained from an appropriate government agency or from the laws of that country, or by verifying that the country's government has a mission to represent it at the International Organization; or
-   C.  Directly against any current list of qualified entities that the CA/Browser Forum may maintain at www.cabforum.org.
+   C.  Directly against any current list of qualified entities that the CA/Browser Forum may maintain at https://www.cabforum.org
-   D.  In cases where the International Organization applying for the S/MIME Certificate is an organ or agency - including a non-governmental organization of a verified International Organization, then the CA may verify the International Organization Applicant directly with the verified umbrella International Organization of which the Applicant is an organ or agency.
+   D.  In cases where the International Organization applying for the S/MIME Certificate is an organ or agency - including a non-governmental organization of a verified International Organization, then the CA MAY verify the International Organization Applicant directly with the verified umbrella International Organization of which the Applicant is an organ or agency.

-6. The CA may rely on a Verified Professional Letter to establish the Applicant's information listed in (1)-(5) above if:
+6. The CA MAY rely on a Verified Professional Letter to establish the Applicant's information listed in (1)-(5) above if:

    i. the Verified Professional Letter includes a copy of supporting documentation used to establish the Applicant's legal existence, such as a certificate of registration, articles of incorporation, operating agreement, statute, or regulatory act, and ii. the CA confirms the Applicant's organization name specified in the Verified Professional Letter with a QIIS or QGIS.

-#### 3.2.3.3 Verification of Applicant's Legal Existence and Identity – Assumed Name
+#### 3.2.3.3 Verification of applicant's legal existence and identity – assumed name

-##### 3.2.3.3.1 Verification Requirements
+##### 3.2.3.3.1 Verification requirements

 If, in addition to the Applicant's formal legal name, as recorded with the applicable Incorporating Agency or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration, the Applicant's identity, as asserted in the S/MIME Certificate, is to contain any assumed name (also known as "doing business as", "DBA", or "d/b/a" in the US, and "trading as" in the UK) under which the Applicant conducts business, the CA MUST verify that:

    i. the Applicant has registered its use of the assumed name with the appropriate government agency for such filings in the jurisdiction of its Place of Business (as verified in accordance with the S/MIME Baseline Requirements); and ii. that such filing continues to be valid.

-##### 3.2.3.3.2 Acceptable Method of Verification
+##### 3.2.3.3.2 Acceptable methods of verification

 To verify any assumed name under which the Applicant conducts business:

-1. The CA MAY verify the assumed name through use of a Qualified Government Information Source operated by, or on behalf of, an appropriate government agency in the jurisdiction of the Applicant's Place of Business, or by direct contact with such government agency in person or via mail, e-mail, Web address, or telephone; or
+1. The CA MAY verify the assumed name through use of a Qualified Government Information Source operated by, or on behalf of, an appropriate government agency in the jurisdiction of the Applicant's Place of Business, or by direct contact with such government agency in person or via mail, e-mail, Web address, or telephone;
-2. The CA MAY verify the assumed name through use of a Qualified Independent Information Source provided that the QIIS has verified the assumed name with the appropriate government agency.
+2. The CA MAY verify the assumed name through use of a Qualified Independent Information Source provided that the QIIS has verified the assumed name with the appropriate government agency; or
 3. The CA MAY rely on a Verified Professional Letter  that indicates the assumed name under which the Applicant conducts business, the government agency with which the assumed name is registered, and that such filing continues to be valid.

-#### 3.2.3.4 Verification of Applicant's Physical Existence
+#### 3.2.3.4 Verification of applicant's physical existence

-##### 3.2.3.4.1 Address of Applicant's Place of Business
+##### 3.2.3.4.1 Address of applicant's place of business

 1. **Verification Requirements**: To verify the Applicant's physical existence and business presence, the CA MUST verify that the physical address provided by the Applicant is an address where the Applicant or a Parent/Subsidiary Company conducts business operations (not, for example, a mail drop or P.O. box, or 'care of' (C/O) address, such as an address for an agent of the Organization), and is the address of the Applicant's Place of Business.